objcio/articles/2015-02-09-core-image.md

 ciContext.drawImage(filter.outputImage, inRect: outputBounds, fromRect: inputBounds)
 ```

-As before, the `fromRect` parameter is the portion of the image to draw, in the filtered image's coordinate space.
+As before, the `fromRect` parameter is the portion of the image to draw in the filtered image's coordinate space.
 The `inRect` parameter is the rectangle in the coordinate space of the GL context into which the image should be drawn.
 If you want to respect the aspect ratio of the image, you may need to do some math to compute the appropriate `inRect`.

 ### Forcing Filtering onto the CPU

 Whenever possible, Core Image will perform filtering on the GPU.
 However, it does have the ability to fall back to the CPU.
 Filtering done on the CPU may have better accuracy, since GPUs often exchange some fidelity for speed in their floating-point calculations.
 You can force Core Image to run on the CPU by setting the value of the `kCIContextUseSoftwareRenderer` key in the options dictionary to `true` when creating a context.

 You can determine whether a CPU or GPU renderer is in use by setting the `CI_PRINT_TREE` environment variable to `1` in your scheme configuration in Xcode.
 This will cause Core Image to print diagnostic information every time a filtered image is rendered.
 This setting is useful for examining the composed image filter tree as well.